 Here at Stainton school, computing is taught weekly and permeates across all curriculum areas.
 All classrooms have either an interactive whiteboard or a mobile plasma board.
 All Key Stage 2 classes have a full class set of netbooks.
-EYFS and Key Stage 1 children have access to iPads and netbooks.
+EYFS and Key Stage 1 children have access to iPads, plasma boards, interactive whiteboards, laptops and netbooks.

 We teach, promote and encourage safe use of technology whether at school or at home.
 We teach both children and parents about the power and potential of technology but also about the risks.